Ergodic Theory Meets Polarization. II: A Foundation of Polarization Theory: Preliminaries

 We define the \emph{exponent} of $\ast$ as:

 \end{mydef}

 Note that $E_{\ast}$ depends only on $\ast$ and it does not depend on any particular channel $W$.
-The definition of a $\ast$-achievable exponent ensures that it is achievable for every channel $W$ of input alphabet $\mathcal{X}$.
+The definition of a $\ast$-achievable exponent ensures that it is achievable for every channel $W$ with input alphabet $\mathcal{X}$.